 Degree: B.A.
 Psychology

 Why I love UD/Why I Recruit for UD: The culture of excellence here is unparalleled.
 During my time here as a student, I was constantly pressed onward and upward academically, socially and spiritually, not only by my professors but by my peers.
 I discovered latent loves that I didn’t know I had, like philosophy and drama.
-What other college allows you to explore beyond your own major and still graduate on time?
+What other college insists you explore beyond your own major to graduate on time?
 The University of Dallas is a uniquely challenging place, and I’m excited to discover others who are willing to step up to that challenge.

 Favorite Spot on Campus: Sounds cliché, but I love our cap bar.
 It really is the center of everything, and you can get a $2 cappuccino.
 How much better does it get?